Igor-scratchpad/Raspberry-PI-3-configuration/README.md

  2. USING YOUR NEW RASPBERRY PI 3 AS A WIFI ACCESS POINT WITH HOSTAPD
  3. Setup Wireless Access Point (WAP) with Hostapd
  4. Turn any computer into a wireless access point with Hostapd
+ 5. External antenna modifications for the Raspberry Pi 3

 [1] https://ubuntuforums.org/showthread.php?t=716192